Elephant stables

 • Yadagiri.

-Mysore and surrounds
+Mysore and Surrounds

 • Chamarajangara.

 • Chikkamangaluru is known for its mountains, national parks and coffee.
-The city of Chikkamangaluru within the district is located on the foot hills of the Western Ghats.
+The city of Chikkamangaluru within the district is located on the foothills of the Western Ghats.

 • Dakshina Kannada.